josmar-crwdstffng/angular/aio/content/guide/cli-builder.md

 ### Default architect configuration

-Let's create a simple `angular.json` file that puts target configurations into context.
+Let us create a simple `angular.json` file that puts target configurations into context.

 You can publish the builder to npm \(see [Publishing your Library](guide/creating-libraries#publishing-your-library)\), and install it using the following command: